-Zenden's current contract is due to expire next month, and having made just nine starts in the last two years, the 34-year-old is understood to be keen to explore his options as he looks to extend his playing career.
+Zenden's current contract is due to expire next month, and having made just nine starts in the last two years, the 34-year-old is understood to be keen to explore his options as he looks to extend

 His importance to the Black Cats was underlined at the weekend when he came in from the cold to score the opening goal in his side's 2-1 win at Bolton Wanderers.

 However, that was only his second start since the turn of the year, with Bruce appearing reluctant to make him a regular in his starting line-up.

 That stance is unlikely to change next season, but having promoted Zenden to the role of club captain last summer, the Black Cats boss is keen to keep the former Middlesbrough and Liverpool

 "Bolo knows exactly what I think of him," said Bruce.
 "I would love to keep him at the football club.

 "The frustration with Bolo is that he hasn't really played an awful lot, he certainly won't have played as much as he would have liked to.

 "But in and around the place, Bolo has always been terrific and having someone like that in your squad is important.

 "I've heard coaching mentioned, but as far as I'm concerned, Bolo still has plenty to offer as a player.
 He could play for another couple of years at the highest level, easy.
 He's always been a